SeaQL/seaql.github.io/SeaORM/docs/04-basic-crud/01-select.md

 ### Eager Loading

-Minimum overhead on database round trips but only suitable for small to medium sized result.
+All related models are loaded at once, the result is grouped by the first entity and returned in a vector of tuple.
+This provide minimum overhead on database round trips compared to lazy loading but it is only suitable for small to medium sized result.

 ```rust
 let cake_with_fruits: Vec<(cake::Model, Vec<fruit::Model>)> = Cake::find()